 - May 22, 2018

-On Monday, the United States Supreme Court upheld employers’ rights to include and enforce class-action waivers in arbitration agreements with their employees.
-Employers' use of arbitration agreements has become more prevalent in recent years, and the agreements often require that employees arbitrate any disputes in individualized proceedings in order to avoid any class or collective action lawsuit.
-Arbitration proceedings are usually less costly and present less risk for companies than traditional court proceedings, and avoiding class action suits aids in the prevention of large payouts for class awards.
+Employers' use of arbitration agreements has become more prevalent in recent years, and the agreements often require that employees arbitrate any disputes in individualized proceedings to avoid class action or collective action lawsuits.
+Arbitration proceedings are usually less costly and present less risk for employers than traditional court proceedings.
+In addition, the ability of the employer to avoid a class or collective action generally reduces the expense of defending the suit and helps the employer avoid the risk of large payouts for class awards.

-The ruling is undisputedly a major win for employers, including potentially affecting an estimated twenty-five million employment contracts and decreasing the likelihood of often costly class-action litigation.
-For assistance in reviewing your current employment agreements or in drafting agreements to take advantage of beneficial arbitration provisions, please contact Danielle Gould at 312-840-7070 or email@example.com, or Alex Marks at 312-840-7022 or firstname.lastname@example.org.
+The ruling is undisputedly a major win for employers, potentially affecting an estimated twenty-five million employment contracts and decreasing the likelihood of often costly class action litigation.

 Arbitration agreements can be accomplished in a variety of ways in the employment context, including an employee contract, standard employment forms and documents, a job application or an employee handbook or procedure manual.
 It is critical, however, that employers correctly phrase the language in the arbitration provision and include a class action waiver if they want to require individual arbitration proceedings.
 Employers must also ensure that any agreement is not otherwise invalid under general contract principles, such as duress or unconscionability.
 In addition, employers must take steps to enforce the arbitration agreement when faced with a lawsuit brought by an employee by promptly moving to compel arbitration.